How we measure sunshine and radiation

 For a great many years the only instrument for measuring sunshine duration was the Campbell-Stokes sunshine recorder.
 The original instrument was invented by Campbell in 1858 but the later card-holding version was a development by Stokes in 1879.

-Most of the climate record was collected using this instrument and it continues in widespread use today at many non-automated climate stations.
+Most of the climate record was collected using this instrument and it continues in use today at many non-automated climate stations.
 A glass sphere focuses the sun's direct radiation on a graduated card and the length of the burn trace on the card corresponds to the duration of sunshine.

 This method of measurement significantly overestimates sunshine duration on days when the sun is frequently shaded by passing clouds.
-At many automated stations a modern sunshine sensor is used in its place (see image above).
+At many automated stations a modern sunshine sensor is used in its place (see image below).
 It uses an array of differently exposed photodiodes to estimate the intensity of direct radiation.
 A threshold intensity of 120 Wm-2 defines the occurrence of full sunshine.